DiziaDk/Dikarier_CorePlugin/README.md

 -   **Exit Menu:** Add a customizable exit button to the title screen.
 -   **Custom Errors:** Trigger a custom error window via a plugin command.
 -   **Global Update:** Execute JS scripts on the map scene every frame.
--   **API Functions:** Use pre-made functions to simplify script calls.
+-   **API Functions:** Extensive library of functions for developers.

 ## How to Use